-To celebrate the release of the fifth edition of Merriam-Webster’s The Official SCRABBLE Players Dictionary, out today, here are a few fun facts about the game and the competitions it has inspired.
+To celebrate National Scrabble Day—commemorated on April 13 each year, on the birthday of its inventor, Alfred Mosher Butts—here are a few fun facts about the game and the competitions it has inspired.

 "The previous squares are exactly what they were when I first started off—the same 100 tiles and the same distribution," Cree says.
 "That’s something pretty neat about the game.
 It hasn’t changed one iota and it’s still popular."